Higher-rank instantons sheaves on Fano threefolds: Instantons on Fano threefolds of even index

-The integer $k$ indeed coincides with the second Chern class of the sheaf $E$ and we saw that the instanton conditions impose $k\ge \lceil \frac{n}{q_X}\rceil$, see Lemma \ref{lem:min-k-gen}.
-We will show that this lower bound is sharp, constructing inductively $\mu$-stable $(n,k)$-instanton bundles for all $k\ge \lceil\frac{n}{q_X}\rceil$.
-These will be obtained deforming strictly $\mu$-semistable $(n,k)$-instantons extensions of a $\mu$-stable $(n-1,k)$ instanton by $\calo.$
+We will show that this lower bound is sharp, constructing inductively slope-stable $(n,k)$-instanton bundles for all $k\ge \lceil\frac{n}{q_X}\rceil$.
+These will be obtained by deforming strictly slope-semistable $(n,k)$-instantons arising as extensions of a slope-stable $(n-1,k)$ instanton by $\cccO_{X}$.